 Stony Brook has launched its first-ever official podcast, “Beyond the Expected,” highlighting the expertise, discoveries and service of outstanding members of the Stony Brook University community.
 Brought to you by the University’s Office of Marketing and Communications, the podcast offers compelling interviews and insightful perspectives from members of the Stony Brook community and beyond.

-The show features rotating podcast hosts, beginning with inaugural host Interim President Michael A. Bernstein.
+The show features rotating podcast hosts, beginning with inaugural host Provost Michael A. Bernstein.

 Some of the featured guests and topics of discussion:

 - Provost Michael Bernstein gathers the diverse expertise of Stony Brook University and Stony Brook Medicine personnel in “The Coronavirus Effect” podcasts, addressing the various impacts of the 2019 Novel Coronavirus, from the campus and medical responses, to distance learning and telehealth issues, to the people on the front lines.

 - Actor, director, screenwriter and author Alan Alda interviewed by Alan Inkles, Director of the Staller Center for the Arts.

 - Professor Abhay Deshpande on the evolution of nuclear science and his involvement in planning for the Brookhaven National Lab-awarded development of the Electron Ion Collider.